 C. Professional Service

 Professional service involves the application of a faculty member’s academic and professional skills and knowledge to the completion of tasks that benefit the University, the community, or the profession.
-For example, faculty members might draw on their professional expertise to engage in a wide array of scholarly service to the governance and professionally related service activities of the University.
+For example, faculty members might draw on their professional expertise to engage in a wide array of scholarly service to the governance and professionally related service activities of the Department, College, or University.
 Service is a vital part of faculty governance and University functioning, and evidence of the quality and significance of institutional service can support tenure and promotion.
 Governance and professionally related service create an environment that supports scholarly excellence and the achievement of the University’s mission.
-Whatever the individual’s relative emphasis in the performance areas, all faculty members are expected to devote at least 5% of their time to professional service activities essential to the life of the institution (See Section 4).
+Those faculty serving as administrators may engage in service activities such as faculty development, fundraising, fiscal management, personnel management, and public relations.
+Whatever the individual’s relative emphasis in the performance areas, all faculty members are expected to devote at least 10% of their time to professional service activities essential to the life of the institution (See Section 4).

 Scholarly service to communities external to the university is highly valued and frequently enhances teaching, research and creative activity.
 Service to the community should be related to the faculty member’s discipline or role at the university.
 For example, a faculty member might engage in professionally related service to a community agency, support or enhance economic development for the region, provide technical assistance, or facilitate organizational development.
 Likewise some scholarly service activities might rely on a faculty member’s academic or professional expertise to serve their discipline or an interdisciplinary field.
 This type of service might also include developing linkages with partner institutions both locally and globally.